M-o-a-T/moat-kv/docs/source/command_line.rst

 This code will not run in the server; the purpose of these calls is to upload code for use by client runners.

-.. option:: -y, --yaml

-   Read the script file as YAML data.

-   This will be the default soon, except for the schema file.

 .. option:: -v, --verbose